joysmith/Shri-Shankaracharya-Technical-Campus/5 sem DS(A + B)  -IOT/lab/05 project.md

-## 5. Motion Detection with ESP32 & PIR Sensor.
+## 5. Perform Experiment for Controlling LED through an HTTP page Using NodeMCU Station Mode (STA)